AniW-codes/automated_csv_data_cleaning_in_python/README.md

 """
-Please create a python application that can take datasets and clean the data
+Create a python application that can take datasets and clean the data
 - It should ask for datasets path and name
 - it should check number of duplicats and remove all the duplicates
 - it should keep a copy of all the duplicates